joel-quek/Georgia-Tech-OMSA/README.md

 <img width="375" alt="image" src="https://github.com/user-attachments/assets/47fdff28-d79e-45fb-ac1d-f927126cba7c" />

 The group project makes up a large portion of the grade, with project topics decided by the course instructors.
 I teamed up with WS again, along with two other guys who didn't pull their weight.
 One member left our group after the first meeting, and another disappeared midway through.
-Once again, WS and I were left to face the challenge together, I could fight Thanos with WS.
+WS and I were left to face the challenge together, I could fight Thanos with WS.

 ---

 ## An Interlude
-After Spring 2024, I realised that I had 5 modules and Practicum left.
-It was possible for me to finish OMSA *within the year*.
-However, ther was one problem - DVA cannot be taken during Summer, and you need to have cleared DVA before you are allowed to take Practicum, you are not allowed to do both concurrently.
+After Spring 2024, I realized that I had five modules and the Practicum left.
+It was possible for me to finish the OMSA within the year.
+However, there was one problem—DVA cannot be taken during the Summer, and you need to have cleared DVA before you are allowed to take the Practicum.
+You’re not allowed to do both concurrently.
+So, I emailed Georgia Tech and appealed for permission to take both DVA and Practicum in the same semester.
+After a few back-and-forth emails, they granted my request.
+Thank you, GaTech Academic Team.

+Also, in Summer 2024, I decided to do what everyone advised against—taking three modules in a single semester.
+I had to appeal for permission to do so as well.

+---

 ## Summer 2024
 ### CS6750 Human Computer Interaction

-*Difficulty: /10*
+*Difficulty: 9/10*

-*Relevance: /10*
+*Relevance: 8/10*

-*Module Components: *
+*Module Components: Homework, Quizzes, Exams, Projects*

+This module is a beast.
+I took this because I wanted one module that did not have any coding, because I thought it would be a 'break'.

 ### CS7646 Machine Learning for Trading